-The whole of Palazzo Viani’s ground floor has been set aside for the work of Paolo Troubetzkoy (1866-1938), born in Intra, on Lake Maggiore, of a Russian father and American mother.
-At the artist’s request, his heirs donated all his plaster casts to the Landscape Museum from his Verbania home and his studio in Neuilly sur Seine in France.
+The whole Palazzo Viani’s ground floor has been set up on with the works by Paolo Troubetzkoy (1866-1938), born in Intra, on Lake Maggiore, son of a Russian father and American mother.
+As the artist’s requested, his heirs donated all his plaster casts made in his Verbania’s home and his studio in Neuilly Sur Seine in France, to the Museo del Paesaggio.

-Paolo Troubetzkoy was born in Intra on Lake Maggiore in 1866, the second son – his brother Piero became a portrait artist – of Russian prince Pietro and American singer Ada Winans.
+Paolo Troubetzkoy was born in Intra on Lake Maggiore in 1866.
+He was the second-born – his brother Piero became a portrait artist – of Russian prince Pietro and American singer Ada Winans.
 The next year his family moved to nearby Ghiffa, to a villa which frequently hosted eminent guests such as painters Cremona and Ranzoni, sculptor Grandi, musicians Catalani and Junck and poet and composer Arrigo Boito.
 And it was precisely the specific Impressionism of the Lombard Scapigliata painting school, that of Ranzoni and Cremona, which inspired the young Paolo’s first artwork.

 In 1884 he moved to Milan but his apprenticeship – first with Donato Barcaglia, then Ernesto Bazzaro – lasted only a few months as he struggled with systematic study, preferring studying from life including animals.
 His first exhibition was in Brera in 1886 with A Horse, but he also began sending in portraits to the exhibition in the years which followed.